adninqasifa/creatella-react-test/README.md

 # creatella-react-test

 A Code Challenge from Creatella.
 I created with React Native.
+For the data I took from the server.

 ## Overview